GeNIE: A Generalizable Navigation System for In-the-Wild Environments: Method

 A key feature of our dataset is that each traversable mask includes only regions that are directly navigable from the robot's current position, typically located near the bottom center of the image.
 This constraint ensures that the model learns to predict not just static free space, but the subset of the scene that is immediately reachable, thereby making the learned traversability more actionable for downstream planning (Figure~\ref{fig:Traversability_comparison})

 To eliminate the reliance on manually provided prompts during inference, we removed the prompt encoder and instead directly optimized a learnable prompt token.
 Conceptually, this token encodes the notion of a ``traversable'' or ``navigable'' area.
 We refer to this modified version of SAM2 as \textbf{SAM-TP} (SAM for Traversability Prediction).
-All SAM-TP models are initialized with SAM2 pretrained weights~\cite{kirillov2024sam2} and trained on our annotated dataset under several configurations.
+All SAM-TP models are initialized with SAM2 pretrained weights~\cite{kirillov2024sam2} and trained on our annotated dataset using the Adam optimizer with a batch size of 20, a learning rate of $1\times10^{-6}$, and 10 epochs.
+Training was performed on a single A100 GPU and required less than 4 hours.